HaojiHu/Sets2Sets/README.md

 ```
 python Sets2Sets.py ./data/TaFang_history.csv ./data/TaFang_future.csv TaFang 2 0
 ```
 The above command will test the learned model on the left 1 fold data.
 We just need to change the mode flag from 1 to 0.
-The model giving best performance on the validation set will be applied on the test set.
+The test  performance of the model giving best performance on the validation set will be printed out.